batotype/aba-quickplot/readme.txt

 Then `pip install matplotlib`
 Then `python <filename>.py` (replace <filename> with the desired filename).

-*Note: if you created the venv first, you can continue using the file `clone-into-nonempty-directory.txt`.
+*Note: if you created the venv first, you can continue using the file `clone-into-nonempty-directory.txt` at https://github.com/batotype/aba-quickplot/blob/main/clone-into-nonempty-directory.txt.

 You can open the py files and modify the data, ticmarks, etc. Just play around with the contents: hopefully the comments will be helpful for you.
 I have tried my best to follow a good commenting style, but I would be very open to improvements.